syncfusion-content/asp.netwebforms-docs/aspnet/ReportDesigner/Getting-Started.md

 Add the script files and CSS files in the &lt;head&gt; tag of the default.aspx page.

-N> Use the following code example while adding scripts and styles.
+Use the following code example while adding scripts and styles.

 {% highlight html %}